Student project hosting

 Your code

-Publish coursework, portfolio experiments, and graduation projects without paying for a server.
-A simple static site can become your first real public project.
+Publish coursework, hackathon demos, portfolio experiments, and graduation projects as live links instead of zip files.
+A static project can become your first real public proof of work.

 ๐Ÿ”’alex.deploypages.site